New faces elected to McBride Council *by-election results*

 The top three vote getters this time around, were Rosemary Hruby with 158 votes, Lucille Green with 107 votes, and Harold Edwards who garnered 104 votes.

 Regional district says the three councillors will be sworn in and take office at the convenience of McBride’s administration — which was decided to be Mar.
 21, at the Feb.
-28 Council Meeting — while the next Council meeting takes place on Mar.
-14 Council meeting and the official results are to be announced on Mar.
+28 Council Meeting — while the next regularly scheduled Council meeting should take place on Mar.
+14, and the official results are to be announced on Mar.
 8.

 The newly elected members of Council will see their term in office end in October 2018, which is in line with the next regular municipal election.